Ace-code-ware/Embedded-LAB-Training/README.md

-# Embedded-LAB-Training
+# LED-Configutration- System
-LED configuration system code repository
-Hello world. this is a repository created for the embedded systems lab training.
+This Arduino based system calculates the operation point voltage of any LED.